Prince Albert of Saxe-Coburg and Gotha: Illness and death

 In August 1859, Albert fell seriously ill with stomach cramps.
 His steadily worsening medical condition led to a sense of despair; the biographer Robert Rhodes James describes Albert as having lost "the will to live".
 Albert later had an accidental brush with death during a trip to Coburg in October 1860, when he was driving alone in a carriage drawn by four horses that suddenly bolted.
 As the horses continued to gallop toward a wagon waiting at a railway crossing, Albert jumped for his life from the carriage.
 One of the horses was killed in the collision, and Albert was badly shaken though his only physical injuries were cuts and bruises.
 He confided in his brother and eldest daughter that he sensed that his time had come.

 Victoria's mother and Albert's aunt, the Duchess of Kent, died in March 1861, and Victoria was grief-stricken.
 Albert took on most of the Queen's duties despite his continuing chronic stomach trouble.
 The last public event over which he presided was the opening of the Royal Horticultural Gardens on 5 June 1861.
 In August, Victoria and Albert visited the Curragh Camp, Ireland, where the Prince of Wales was attending army manoeuvres.
 At the Curragh, the Prince of Wales was introduced by his fellow officers to Nellie Clifden, an Irish actress.

 By November, Victoria and Albert had returned to Windsor, and the Prince of Wales had returned to Cambridge, where he was a student.
 Two of Albert's young cousins, King Pedro V of Portugal and his brother Ferdinand, died of typhoid fever within five days of each other in early November.
-On top of that news, Albert was informed that gossip was spreading in gentlemen's clubs and the foreign press that the Prince of Wales was involved with Nellie Clifden.
+On top of that news, Albert was informed that gossip was spreading in gentlemen's clubs and the foreign press that the Prince of Wales was involved with Clifden.
 Albert and Victoria were horrified by their son's indiscretion and feared blackmail, scandal or pregnancy.
 Although Albert was ill and at a low ebb, he travelled to Cambridge to see the Prince of Wales on 25 November and discuss the indiscreet affair.
 In his final weeks, Albert suffered from pains in his back and legs.